 Over the past year, many small and mid-sized retailers have started selling their products online.
 This trend accelerated slightly following the temporary closures of retail outlets during the coronavirus pandemic.

 But merchants who decide to move to online retail face several follow-on questions.
 One of the most important is “Should the goods be sold through an independent online shop, or an online marketplace – or both?”

 This is the question addressed in this article, which is the start of a 4-part miniseries specifically for the e-commerce market.

 Retailers planning to expand online business

 The brick-and-mortar store is the most widely used sales channel for retailers.
-According to the ibi research study ‘Der Handel im Jahr 2021,’ some 78% of companies operate retail outlets, and more than half (55%) maintain online shops.
-Another 16% plan to sell via online shops in the future.
+According to the ibi research study ‘Der Handel im Jahr 2021,’ some 78% of companies operate retail outlets, and more than half (55%) maintain online shops—another 16% plan to sell via online shops.

 The share of retailers using an online marketplace is lower.
 But here, too, the signs are pointing to expansion.
-Some 15% of retailers are selling goods via eBay, and another 7% are planning to do so in the future.
+Some 15% of retailers are selling goods via eBay, and another 7% plan to do so.
 17% sell through Amazon (4% planning to do so), 16% through another national marketplace (with another 11% planning to do so in the future).
 Local online marketplaces are used by only 8% of merchants, but 14% plan to use them in the future.

 Faster market integration with a ready-made shop

 The popularity of online marketplaces makes them a good choice.
 For example, retailers who offer products via marketplaces aim to attract new customers and increase sales.
 Registration for a marketplace is also quick and easy.
-On the other hand, setting up an independent online shop requires planning and often a bigger investment.
+On the other hand, setting up an independent online shop requires planning and often a more significant investment.
 Many marketplaces offer a quick way to provide goods on an international scale.